Platform: Rana Begum

 Rana Begum’s work focuses on the interplay between light, color, and form, blurring the boundaries between sculpture, painting, and architecture.
 Working with industrial materials such as stainless steel, aluminum, copper, brass, glass, and wood, she creates ordered shapes by using repetitive geometric patterns found in urban architecture and Islamic art.
 Her minimalist language is enhanced by her use of vibrant, saturated colors.
 Light is essential to her process, as it activates the physical work and is both reflected and absorbed on the painted surface, thereby creating changing sensations.

 Begum conceived her ambitious site-specific project after accepting an invitation to exhibit in the Moody’s fall exhibition Urban Impressions.
-The commissioned works, No.1187 Mesh and No. 1193 Mesh are located in front of the Moody’s entrance and next to the Rice School of Architecture, Anderson Hall, respectively.
-The multi-location of this project enables Begum to visibly and conceptually tie the exhibition’s focus on the built environment to the campus’s architecture.
+The commissioned works, No.1187 Mesh and No. 1193 Mesh were located in front of the Moody’s entrance and next to the Rice School of Architecture, Anderson Hall, respectively.
+The multi-location of this project enabled Begum to visibly and conceptually tie the exhibition’s focus on the built environment to the campus’s architecture.
 In so doing, the artist created an innovative exploration of Rice’s engineered and natural surroundings, which underpins the Moody’s Platform series.

-Additionally, under the supervision of Bryan Miller, Facilities and Exhibition Coordinator, students of the School of Architecture helped build the work at Anderson Hall the week of September 13, 2022.
+Additionally, under the supervision of Bryan Miller, Facilities and Exhibition Coordinator, students of the School of Architecture helped build the work sited at Anderson Hall the week of September 13, 2022.
 Those students included Emily Wilcox, Prea Davis, Peyton Chiang, Théodore Vadot, Tiffany Wu, and Roxanna Mandez.

 The Platform series is made possible by the Moody Center for the Arts Founders Circle.
 The installation at Anderson Hall is supported by the Rice School of Architecture.